primer/css/pages/css/objects/overlay.md

 </div>
 ```

-## Overlay as a Menu
+## Overlay as a Dropdown Menu

-Use an Overlay as a wrapper for Menus.
+Use an Overlay as a wrapper for Dropdown Menus.
 Add the `border-0` utility to remove the Menu's default border.

 ```html
 <div class="p-5">